llm-bible/llm-bible.github.io/_publications/li2023lora.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.08659"}
   - {name: "Code", url: "https://github.com/yxli2123/LoftQ"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Tools', 'Quantization', 'Pretraining Methods', 'Fine-Tuning', 'Has Code', 'Applications']
+tags: ['Fine-Tuning', 'Tools', 'Efficiency and Optimization', 'Applications', 'Training Techniques', 'Has Code', 'Pretraining Methods', 'Quantization']
 ---
 Quantization is an indispensable technique for serving Large Language Models (LLMs) and has recently found its way into LoRA fine-tuning.
 In this work we